 Borrowings under the credit facility are collateralized by the Company's assets and interest is payable quarterly at specified margins above either LIBOR or the Prime Rate.
 The interest rate varies dependent upon the ratio of funded debt to adjusted EBITDA and ranges from LIBOR + 2.125% to 2.875% or Prime + 1.00% to 1.50% for the revolving credit facility and from LIBOR + 2.50% to 3.25% or Prime + 1.00% to 1.50% for the term loan.
-The revolver also requires a quarterly facility fee of \$131,000.
-The credit facility expires in January 2014.
-The loan and revolving credit facility agreement restricts the Company's ability to raise additional debt financing and pay dividends.
+The revolver also requires a quarterly facility facility facility agreement restricts the Company's ability to raise additional debt financing and pay dividends.
 In addition, the Company is required to maintain financial ratios computed as follows: